gilles-yvetot/VideoPlayer/README.md

 # VideoPlayer
-Simple Video Player to broadcast a video from LiveStream API
+Simple Video Player to broadcast a video from LiveStream API.

 ### React
 I wanted this assignment to be fun and instructive for me as well, so I jumped into React to start building component-based web app using ES2015.
 I think Angular 2 is a pretty solid framework as well but it would have taken too much time to learn the Typescript language and a new framework, that's why I opted for React.
 I also think that React will become way more popular and used than Angular 2.
+I also tried to use ES6 (ES2015) features like string templating, the arrows syntax, the class definition...

 ### Requirement
 - Node